DFKI-NI/robot_api/README.md

 roslaunch mobipick_pick_n_place moveit_macros.launch
 ```

-To use this `robot_api`, just install it as described above and use a `python` console:
+To use this `robot_api`, just install it as described above and use a `python` console anywhere:
 ```
 import robot_api
 # Get a Robot object using the robot's namespace.